bgreene12/pc-csc-120/assignments/01-Setup.md

 won’t need to worry about branches in this course — we will always be working in the “main” branch); and 3. the “Fetch origin” button.
-You will want to get to know this button — when you click it, GitHub Desktop looks for any recent changes that have been made to the repository (so, for `pc-csc-120`, changes made by me).
-If it finds any, then it will allow you to “pull” them into your local copy of the repository — that is, by clicking the same button, which now reads “Pull origin,” it will update your copy so that it’s in sync with the original repository (mine).
+You will want to get to know this button — when you click it, GitHub Desktop looks for any recent changes that have been made to the repository (for `pc-csc-120`, changes made by me).
+If it finds any, then it will allow you to “pull” them into your local copy of the repository — that is, by clicking the same button, which now reads “Pull origin,” it will update your copy so that it’s in sync with the online repository.
 I will be making frequent additions and changes to the repository, so you should be fetching and pulling regularly.

 Next, what you see under “Changes” are the files I’ve added while writing up this assignment.
 In brief, the way GitHub (or more generally,